hypnoglow/dotfiles/README.md

 # .files

 These are mine dotfiles. \o/
-Take what you want, but know what you take.
+Feel free to take anything from this.

-It targets Ubuntu Linux systems, but some things are unix-compatible.
+It targets Ubuntu Linux systems, but some things are unix compatible or at least easy adaptable to it.

 ## Installation